Lexicon-Team-4/Circus-restaurant/README.md

 - [x] review the code,
 - [x] put carousel behind navigation menu,
-- [ ] friday events, fix responsiveness,
+- [x] friday events, fix responsiveness,
-- [ ] saturday events, fix responsiveness,
+- [x] saturday events, fix responsiveness,
 - [x] if time allow us, write a javascript that will return something once a user clicks on every of these shows.
 Gayathri took care of this part.

-# DONE List

 ## **about.html:**